Claiming the Standard Deduction? Here Are Five Tax Breaks for Retirement in 2025

 - Finally, information was gathered about state income tax breaks at large.

-Even then, keep in mind that this listing is not exhaustive, and it’s important to check with your state’s Department of Revenue website regarding additional tax breaks for which you may be eligible.
+Even then, keep in mind that this listing is not exhaustive, and it’s important to check with your state’s Department of Revenue website regarding additional tax breaks for which you might be eligible.
 Consult with a qualified tax professional when necessary.

 The extra standard deduction may be claimed if you file income taxes as a 65 or older adult.